THE RESEARCH PROGRAMME

 In addition to a range of books, this work has resulted in a range of preliminary assessment tools based on an alternative way of thinking about individual differences and behaviour.

-But this is not a cry of despair: It points to another topic which has been widely neglected by psychologists: It tells us that human behaviour is not mainly determined by internal properties - such as talents, attitudes, and values - but by external social forces.
-Such a transformation in psychological thinking and theorising is as great as the transformation Newton introduced into physics by noting that the movement of inanimate objects is not determined by internal, "animistic", properties of the objects but by invisible external forces which act upon them - invisible forces that can nevertheless be mapped, measured, and harnessed to do useful work for humankind.
+But this is not a cry of despair: The observations simply highlight another topic which has been widely neglected by psychologists: It tells us that human behaviour is not mainly determined by people’s internal properties - such as talents, attitudes, and values - but by external social forces.
+Such a transformation in psychological thinking and theorising is as great as the transformation Newton introduced into physics by noting that the movement of inanimate objects is determined neither by internal, "animistic", properties of the objects nor external animistic entities (such as the gods) but mainly by invisible external forces which act upon those objects - invisible forces that can nevertheless be mapped, measured, and harnessed.

-So this brings us to our fourth conceptualisation and measurement topic: How are these social forces to be conceptualised, mapped, measured, and harnessed in a manner analogous to the way in which Newton made it possible to harness the destructive forces of the wind and the waves to enable sailing boats to get to their destinations?
+So this brings us to our fifth conceptualisation and measurement topic: How are the external social forces which so much determine human behaviour to be conceptualised, mapped, measured, and harnessed in a manner analogous to the way in which Newton made it possible to harness the destructive forces of the wind and the waves to enable sailing boats to get to their destinations more effectively and reliably … and, in particular, to get to upwind destinations?

-Dr. Raven would be extremely interested to hear from researchers tentatively interested in working in these areas.
+Prof. Raven would be extremely interested to hear from researchers tentatively interested in working in any of these areas.

 Background

-Dr. Raven’s measurement-development activities are grounded in a 40-year programme of research which shows that:
+Prof. Raven’s measurement-development activities are grounded in a 50-year programme of research which shows that:

 are not only not working well: they are, collectively, heading our species towards extinction at an exponentially increasing rate.

 To appreciate the developments that are required in measurement theory and practice, it is really necessary to understand the deep-seated nature of the failures in each of the areas mentioned.
-However, we will skip over them here but return to them under separate sub-sections of this entry.
-To go directly to reviews of Raven's research in each of these areas please click on one of the following links:
+However, we will skip over them here and return to them under separate sub-sections of this Research entry.
+To go directly to reviews of Raven's research in any of these areas please click on one of the following links:

 Organisational Systems

-More specific observations on the requisite developments in measurement theory and practice are discussed below under the following headings which can be reviewed independently by clicking on the appropriate link.
+More specific observations on the requisite developments in measurement theory and practice in each of these areas are discussed below under the following headings which can again be reviewed independently by clicking on the appropriate link.

 The Theoretical Bases for the Work